Why did Louise Minchin leave BBC Breakfast? Why presenter left - as she appears in I’m A Celebrity 2021

-Former BBC Breakfast presenter Louise Minchin made her I’m A Celebrity Get Me Out of Here debut on Sunday (21 November).
+After leaving her position as BBC Breakfast presenter, Louise Minchin has made her way into the castle for I’m A Celebrity, Get Me Out Of Here

 Alongside her fellow I’m A Celeb campmates, Minchin will face bushtucker trials in a bid to be crowned as Queen of the Castle.